 Read more about the best survival tarps.

 It is great to plan ahead and have a tarp or tent in your survival bag.
 But what if your survival bag gets lost or stolen?

-No gear can compensate for knowledge, which is why it is important to learn how to make survival shelters without any gear.
+No gear can compensate for knowledge, so learning how to make survival shelters without any equipment is vital.
 So start practicing how to make brush shelters, snow shelters, fallen tree shelters, and leaf shelters.
 You can never be too prepared!

 What’s your stance on the tarp vs. tent debate?
 Which do you prefer and why?
 Let us know in the comments.